ahzhezhe/terraform-generator/README.md

 The end result of using this module is Terraform configurations in plain text, you will need to write the text  into a file (terraform-generator does provide an utility function to write the file for you) and execute it yourself.

-Currently support generating configurations for Terraform version 0.11 and 0.12.
+Currently support generating configurations for Terraform version 0.12.

 ## **Benefit**